pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage.hbs.md

 # tanzu insight triage

-Use this command to to get help for vulnerability analysis commands.
+Use this command to get help for vulnerability analysis commands.

 ## <a id='options'></a>Options